SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/RevisionHistory/RevisionHistory.md

 **XXX release date XXX**

 - Updated for Swift 5.9.2.
+- Added information about the `borrowing` and `consuming` modifiers to the <doc:Declarations#Parameter-Modifiers> section.
 - Added information in <doc:TheBasics#Declaring-Constants-and-Variables>
   about setting a constant's value after its declaration.
+- Added the <doc:Attributes#backDeployed> section
+  with information about back deployment.

 **2023-09-18**